 Moms have the tendency to put ourselves last when something comes up.
 This often means skipping exercise, which I consider a form of self care.

 We all know self care is important, yet I read that 21% of women report that they’re “not doing enough” to relieve stress.
 All around, women don’t appear to be practicing self care regularly, with only 22% reporting that they sleep enough, 36% report eating healthfully, and just 29% feeling they get enough physical activity.
 We deserve better!

 Perhaps we subconsciously hold the image of the busy, do-it-all woman as our ideal.
 I went into marriage thinking I could do it all—have a career, be a mother and an entertaining maven…all thanks to Martha Stewart.
 As the Enjoli commercial quipped, “I can bring home the bacon, fry it up in a pan, and never let you forget you’re a man.”

 Do you know anyone who really fits that bill?
 If so, I’d love to meet her!

 I quickly realized when my first children were born (twins, yay!) that there was no way I was going to touch that “ideal woman.”
 And yet I tried.
 For years.
 When I finally reached the tipping point, I was forced to scale back and take self care seriously.
 I hope you don’t have to experience overload before you take care of yourself!

 Want a quick game plan?

-Do you struggle with overwhelm in the fall?
+Do you struggle with feeling overwhelmed in the fall?
 I’d love to hear about your experience.
 Take the survey below and I’ll tailor a few strategies for you and give you a fun freebie!

-Click here to check out my upcoming workshops.
+Click here to check out all my upcoming workshops.